ShoukangHong/Shoukang_SRPG_plugin/README.md

 # Shoukang_SRPG_plugin
 This is a collection of my SRPG plugins.
-It's based on the SRPG-core plugin which changes the RPG Maker MV to a turn-based Strategic RPG Engine.
+It's based on the SRPG engine (converter) which converts the RPG Maker MV to a turn-based Strategic RPG Engine.
 With my plugin, you can enjoy many new functional features including Battle preparation, move method, aura skills, advanced interactions, and more to build an SRPG game with more interesting strategies.
 I'm still actively improving them.

 Forum Link to the SRPG Engine and more plugins developed by others: